jxiw/MambaInLlama/README.md

 ## Usage

 ### Environment
 We provide an [environment file](environment.yml) that lists the specific Python package versions used in our experiments.
 To ensure the best reproducibility, we suggest using these same package versions.
 Nonetheless, you may also use alternative versions and still be able to run the program.
+The alignment-handbook version that we use is [here](https://github.com/huggingface/alignment-handbook/tree/606d2e954fd17999af40e6fb4f712055ca11b2f0)

 ### Generation Example